- MSLA Program

 - The ability to plan and interpret empirical research in social legal systems

 - An awareness of the changing trends in the law, courts and legal organizations, as well as the relationships among law, society and court systems.

-The Masters Program is open to applicants who have completed a Bachelor’s or foreign equivalent degree as well as the LSAT, GRE, or GMAT to indicate ability to pursue graduate study.
+The Masters Program is open to applicants who have completed a Bachelor’s or foreign equivalent degree to indicate ability to pursue graduate study.
 Students may earn the degree in one year (two semesters plus a summer term during which they complete a ten-week full time externship), or opt for the Executive Option and go part time, while working, and finish in approximately 2 – 4 years.
-All courses are available in class or online.
+All courses are available online.
 The online component does not have a residential requirement.

 The Ricketson Law Building

 In late 2004, the U.S. Green Building Council awarded the Gold Leadership in Energy and Environmental Design (LEED) certification to the University of Denver’s Frank H. Ricketson Jr. Law Building, the nation’s first law school building to be certified “green.”